 We recommend at the very least least 8Ghz CPU and 4GB RAM.
 However, please keep in mind that CPU is the bottleneck for Primecoin mining, so the more CPU you allocate, the better.
 This means that within a few minutes, you can set up an entire farm of Primecoin miners (or even automate the task with pycloudsigma and fabric).

-Once you start up the virtual server, the Primecoin mining process will automatically start (after it has downloaded the blockchain, which might take approximately 30-60 min, but remember all incoming data is free at CloudSigma).
+Once you start up the virtual server, the Primecoin mining process will automatically start (after it has downloaded the blockchain, which might take approximately 30-60 min.
+Remember all incoming data is free at CloudSigma).
 If you provide an SSH-key when you created the server, this will automatically be installed.
 If not, use the VNC password from the WebbApp.
 The default username is ‘cloudsigma’.

 You can then monitor your mining using the following command: